OnyxfireInc/onyxbackup-xs/README.md

 Use the `xe host-restore` command.
 See `xe help host-restore` for parameter options.
    * If `host_backup` option has been specified then a %BACKUP_DIR%/HOST_[hostname]/host_[date]-[time].xbk file will be created for each host in the pool.

-## Copyright
+## License

-Copyright (C) 2018 OnyxFire, Inc. All rights reserved.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License v3.
-See the [LICENSE][GPLv3] file for more information.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Attribution
-This program was inspired by the great work of Northern Arizona University IT Department on [NAUBackup][NAUBackup] but is a complete rewrite.
-As such, it has and will continue to evolve into something new.
+This program was inspired by the great work of Northern Arizona University IT Department on [NAUBackup][NAUBackup].
+Please note that this is complete new program and as such, it has and will continue to evolve into something new.

 [OnyxBackup-XS]: https://github.com/OnyxfireInc/OnyxBackup-XS
 [GPLv3]: https://github.com/OnyxfireInc/onyxbackup-xs/blob/master/LICENSE